 Pre-abrahamic belief systems have, over the past 30 years, been the subject of some considerable attention from within the extreme metal scene.
 Ever since Bathory’s embrace of The Eternal Fire way back in 1987, black metal maniacs have been looking to the ways of their ancestors for musical and spiritual guidance.

-Whilst this embrace of ancestry hasn’t always been without its pitfalls, with some black metal group’s ancestor worship, unfortunately, falling victim to bigoted hatred.
-Another, far more positive trend, enabled by the hyper-connectivity of the modern age, has been that of bands from outside of Europe infusing the musical traditions of their mother cultures into their music.
+This embrace of ancestry hasn’t been without its pitfalls, with some black metal group’s ancestor worship, unfortunately, falling victim to bigoted hatred.
+However, another far more positive trend, enabled by the hyper-connectivity of the modern age, has been that of bands from outside of Europe infusing the musical traditions of their mother cultures into their music.
 It’s through this that the white supremacist notions surrounding black metal have been challenged – and the simplicity, but durability of the black metal template further solidified.

 Having recently released ‘قلمرو آتش ‘ a track from your upcoming EP: ‘خون آریایی’ in April of this year, how do you think your sound has evolved since your first release ‘Born Ov Fire’?